kenk67/release-test/README.md

           file.
 - `exclude_commit_patterns` → This can be used to remove commits that could not be parsed by the parser and are placed in the unknown section in the release or changelog.
+- The difference between the changelog and release notes is that the release notes only contain the changes for the current release

 ## Other configurations